dgroomes/kafka-playground/connection-check/README.md

 cluster.

-The amount of logs coming out of the Kafka client is verbose, and doubly so because this program instantiates a new instance of the Kafka `Admin` type for each connection attempt.
-This is the best I could come up with.
+The amount of logs coming out of the Kafka client is verbose, and doubly so because this program instantiates a new instance of the Kafka `Admin` type for each connection attempt, but this is the best I could come up with.